 WHAT ARE SOME OF THE QUALITIES OF STUDENTS WHO ATTEND CONCORDIA?

 For Concordia students, some of the key student qualities I see come through (some initially and some develop over time) relate to honesty, self-respect, discipline/work ethic, and curiosity to learn and ask questions.
 While many students possess these qualities, I would say that many may not come to school with all of them and that is not a bad thing.
 It is great to see a student over four years to graduation and see ALL of these qualities (and others) come through during their time with us at Concordia.
 That impression is what makes me confident in these students as our future leaders; knowing they have the tools to make a difference.

 WHAT ADVICE WOULD YOU GIVE PROSPECTIVE STUDENTS THINKING ABOUT COMING TO CONCORDIA UNIVERSITY WISCONSIN?

-I would first encourage any/all prospective students to conduct their own due diligence to find that place that is the best fit for you.
+I would first encourage any/all prospective students to conduct their own due diligence to find the place that is the best fit for them.
 Now, if a student wants an institution of higher learning that provides small classroom sizes, exceptionally qualified faculty, innovative programming, and strong connections to some of the best employers out there on a breathtaking backdrop overlooking the bluff to Lake Michigan, then Concordia might just be that place for you.
 I will say come visit first, take a tour, ask questions, and then decide.